top of page

 On Saturday the 11th of April the focus was on The Discontentment Scenes in the play.
 These are the scenes that give vent to the grievances, issues, covert plans, plots, desires and lengths that all characters will go to achieve their individual/collective ends, whatever they may be.

-From these scenes, we come to understand that the realm is beset by numerous cracks in the political and social fabric upon which the King's power is leveraged on.
 Even though he has the divine right of succession on his side, it's never a guarantee of monarchial success in all thing's governance.

 Saturday workshop key foci -